NielsMasdorp/Speculum-Android/README.md

   * Four day forecast
 * Your upcoming Google Calendar event
 * One of the top posts of your favorite subreddit
-* Update data by using voice command
+* Update data by using voice command (pull up map of your home, ask for a joke and update data or implement your own)

 How do I get started
 ====